 - Nicknames: AOII

-- Famous Alumnae: Courtney Kupets (Olympic gymnast), Heather Whitestone (Miss America, first with a disability), Nichelle D. Tramble (author and screenwriter), Heather Buck (opera singer), Debbie Matenopoulos (actress and television personality), Margaret Bourke-White (first female photographer to have a Life magazine cover), Ashley Crow (actress), Angie Goff (D.C. area broadcast journalist)
+- Prominent Alumnae: Courtney Kupets (Olympic gymnast), Heather Whitestone (Miss America, first with a disability), Nichelle D. Tramble (author and screenwriter), Heather Buck (opera singer), Debbie Matenopoulos (actress and television personality), Margaret Bourke-White (first female photographer to have a Life magazine cover), Ashley Crow (actress), Angie Goff (D.C. area broadcast journalist)

-- Annual Events: Mr. Fraternity, Strike Out Arthritis, Fiesta Night, Presents, New Member Dance, All-Bay Area Founders'
+- Annual Events: Mr. and Miss Greek, Presents, New Member Dance, All-Bay Area Founders'

 Awards and Recognition (2014-2015)